RedPointGlobal/redpoint-rpi/docs/ingress.md

 ### Infrastructure provisioning

-If using the [Agentic Deployment](readme-mcp.md#agentic-deployment), the Bicep templates in `deploy/agentic/azure/` provision the AGC resource, frontend, subnet association, and all required networking automatically.
+If using the [Agentic Deployment](readme-mcp.md#agentic-deployment), the Helm Assistant provisions the AGC resource, frontend, subnet association, and all required networking automatically -- no manual Bicep setup required.

 </details>